PIT-DSC-RATS/pit-dsc-rats.github.io/_posts/2022-06-23-Data-Gathering.md

 ## Background

-"If we can't measure it, then it doesn't exist" Not in the sense that the unmeasurable simply phases out of existence, but if we can't measure the extent of a problem we have little to no clue on how to start dealing with said problem.
+"If we can't asldkjasd it, then it doesn't exist" Not in the sense that the unmeasurable simply phases out of existence, but if we can't measure the extent of a problem we have little to no clue on how to start dealing with said problem.

 ![Rat](\img\data_gathering\ratbox.jpg)
 <span class="caption text-muted">Photographer: Gary Hershorn/Corbis News/Getty Images</span>